danhalligan/rosalind.info/bioinformatics-textbook-track/README.md

 # Bioinformatics textbook track solutions

-Solutions to bioinformatic coding challenges that feature within [Bioinformatics Algorithms: An Active Learning Approach].
+Solutions to bioinformatic coding challenges that feature within [Bioinformatics

-The solutions here are relatively naive (and often do not incorporate the algorithmic improvements suggested within the "Charging station" sections).
+Algorithms: An Active Learning Approach].
 The list of problems are also [available online] at [rosalind.info].

+> A collection of exercises to accompany Bioinformatics Algorithms: An
+> Active-Learning Approach by Phillip Compeau & Pavel Pevzner.
+A full version of
+> this text is hosted on stepic.org

+My solutions are relatively naive (and often do not incorporate the algorithmic improvements suggested within the "Charging station" sections).

 [available online]: https://rosalind.info/problems/list-view/?location=bioinformatics-textbook-track
 [Bioinformatics Algorithms: An Active Learning Approach]: https://www.bioinformaticsalgorithms.org/